KineticLensman/KineticLensman.github.io/_posts/2020-05-02-environments.md

 Stack tracing is one of the recommended *Next Steps* in the [MAL guide](https://github.com/kanaka/mal/blob/master/process/guide.md), more precisely, *Errors with line numbers and/or stack traces*.
 I added it to support my implementation of `loop` (see the separate [deep dive](https://www.non-kinetic-effects.co.uk/blog/2020/04/18/looping-deep-dive)) after realising that the tracing and looping mechanisms shared some common requirements and mechanisms.

 The intent is that when an exception is thrown, `JKL` should print something like a stack trace of the preceeding function calls, to help debugging.
-In `JKL`, the closest thing to a stack trace of function calls is the set of nested `env` objects that hold the environmental context (symbols and their values) for evaluation.
+In `JKL`, the closest thing to a function stack is the set of nested `env` objects that hold the environmental context (symbols and their values) for evaluation.
 My initial thinking was that when an exception is raised, the current `env` should be passed to the exception handler, its relevant details should be written to the console, and the process repeated for the parent `envs`, stopping after the outermost REPL environment (whose parent `env` is `null`).

 This post describes the changes required to `JKL` 1.0 to enable stack tracing, starting with a quick recap of the environment objects which are key to the implementation.